wentallout/cult-hunter/README.md

 ## Problems players have with other hack and slash games

-### Problem 1: Combos are too hard to input, too long to remember
+### ⚠Problem 1: Combos are too hard to input, too long to remember

 ![donguri-devil-may-cry-v (1)](https://github.com/wentallout/cult-hunter/assets/76118931/a873ef9e-e62d-4213-aa5c-ff8bdf4b020c)